matrism/Tango_katalon/Documents/Compare.md

 | Last update | Feb 19, 2014 | March 14, 2014 | March 7, 2014 |
 | BrowserStack support | + | \+ ([declaration by developer](http://www.webdriver.io/)) | \+ ([proof](https://www.browserstack.com/automate/node#wd)) |
 | SauceLabs support | + | + | + |

+As the conclusion, we can see that selenium-webdriver is the most preferable implementation of WebDriver API.
+The reasons are:

+1. It is developed by Selenium team
+2. It has full BrowserStack and SauceLabs support
+3. It has more downloads than other rivals

 <span id="tools_list"><a name="tools_list"></a></span>
 ####Drivers-dependent tools list